 Constraint Programming (CP) is an approach to problem solving that has been particularly successful for dealing with nonlinear constraint relations over discrete variables, such as frequently occur in scheduling and planning applications.
-The Xpress Kalis software, an interface to the Artelys Kalis constraint solver is provided in the form of a Mosel module, kalis, which defines aggregate modeling objects specialized for scheduling and planning problems.
-For a description of this software see the 'Xpress Kalis Reference Manual' and 'Xpress Kalis User Guide'.
+The Xpress Kalis Constraint Programming solver is provided in the form of library APIs (C++, Java, or Python) and as a Mosel module, kalis, which defines aggregate modeling objects specialized for scheduling and planning problems.
+For a description of this software see the 'Xpress Kalis Mosel Reference Manual', the 'Xpress Kalis Mosel User Guide', or the 'Xpress Kalis Libraries User Guide'.

-Appendix B Glossary
+APPENDIX B Glossary